Unleash/unleash/website/docs/topics/feature-flag-migration/planning-feature-flag-migration.md

 Key questions include:

-* Many many flags are there?
+* How many flags are there?
 * How many are active?
 * Do the inactive flags need to be migrated, or can they be removed entirely, simplifying migration?